Private rental licensing

 This is a national law and applies to every HMO in every part of the country.
 An HMO is a single property occupied by five or more people.
 They form two or more separate households and share amenities such as a kitchen, toilet, or bathroom.

 To conform with licence conditions, the property must have minimum room sizes, valid utility certificates, and appropriate fire safety measures.
-The penalty for landlords who fail to get a licence can be a fine of up to £30,000.
+In addition, the penalty for landlords who fail to get a licence can be prosecution or a civil penalty.
+Usually, this is up to £30,000.

 Some councils publish lists of HMO licences on their website, but others do not.
 So, if you’re a concerned tenant, you may have to proactively contact your local authority.